Graduate Student Spotlight | Ivana Shuck

 Network!
 Even if you feel the event might not be strictly related to your industry, you never know what connections you might make.
 There are some great opportunities on campus, but also downtown Frederick for students and young professionals to connect with others and exchange ideas.

-If you are an international student, I would also suggest attending International Student panels, as well as consulting with our International Student Advisor, Dr. Ted Oh.
+If you are an international student, I would also suggest attending International Student panels, as well as consulting with our International Student Advisor.
 You are also always welcome to contact me with any questions!
 I love to give advice and help if I can.